Azure-Labs-IT/Lab-4-Simple-Firewall-on-Azure/README.md

 # Lab-4-Simple-Basic-Firewall-on-Azure
-This projects consists of guidelines on how to configure a simple basic firewall on Azure Virtual Machine(s)
+This lab focuses on securing cloud infrastructure by configuring a Network Security Group (NSG) to act as a basic stateful firewall for Azure Virtual Machines
 <h1>Azure simple firewall configuration</h1>

 <h2>Description</h2>